jakblak/10_node/README.md

 - added 'books' and 'categories' using mongo shell + 2 books
 - *Admin* area located at localhost:8000/manage
 - - CRUD for books and categories
+- edit `config.json` to include csrf to valid data on form submission